 Isaac was born in Kahalu‘u on the island of O‘ahu.
-He attended UH Hilo to complete his pre- engineering courses, then transferred to the UH M?noa, where he is currently a senior in Electrical Engineering with an emphasis in Electrophysics.
+He attended UH Hilo to complete his pre- engineering courses, then transferred to the Univesity of Hawaii at Manoa, where he is currently a senior in Electrical Engineering with an emphasis in Electrophysics.
 After he graduates in Spring 2014, he plans to pursue a PhD in radio-frequency (RF) engineering.

 Home Island: Oahu

 Institute when accepted: Univesity of Hawaii at Manoa

 a Routine Testing System for TBAD using TSIM

 Project Site: W.M.
 Keck Observatory